AnmolVirdi/dockerized-nodejs-app/README.md

-# To containerize this app, follow these steps
+## to containerize this app, follow these steps

 ### Make sure you are in node-js-app folder on your system